nicholaschiasson/inglix/README.md

 As an example, one could denote the National Aeronautics and Space Administration (NASA) as "\[NASA\]", or "<nglx>\[nesa\]</nglx>" (since "Aeronautics" would be spelled "<nglx>erOnotiks</nglx>"), or "<nglx>\[nasa\]</nglx>".

 This is quite awkward and it is not ideal to deviate from how English uses punctuation just for special circumstances, so proposals for better ideas are fully welcome.

+---

+[^1]: Like the name of the letter "G", but voiced.
+Really soften that "G" sound.
+It's the same way the French pronounce the name of their own letter "J".

+[^2]: Some phonetic symbols represent sounds that are very similar.
+In such cases we will simply list them all together.

+[^3]: Wondering why you pronounce these three words differently even though they are supposedly the same sound?
+See the section about the [short "a" vowel sound exception] for details about that.
+In summary, let your accent shine.
+Consider this your final taste of freedom of expression before inglix takes it all away...

+[^4]: This is actually a composite phoneme in disguise.
+To understand why it is listed here, see the section about the [long "o" vowel sound exception].

+[^5]: This may seem to be a bizarre choice of grapheme for the unvoiced "th" sound.
+The fact is that it was chosen simply because a stereotypical "s" lisp tends to make this sound also.
+So why not use "<nglx>S</nglx>" to represent it (different casing since the "s" sound is already taken by "<nglx>s</nglx>")?
+It's almost too perfect!

+[^6]: The "<nglx>w</nglx>" is a special case to be included in inglix.
+Read more about the reason for including it and its proper usage in the section below dedicated to [the "w" consonant].

+[^7]: The "<nglx>y</nglx>" is special for similar reasons to "<nglx>w</nglx>".
+See the section about [the "y" consonant] for a brief explanation.

+[^8]: Words with this composite phoneme are represented with a phonetic spelling that does not match the way the majority of English speakers pronounce these words.
+Most people don't pronounce the vowel sounds in the words "high" and "height" identically, even though their phonetic spellings use the same vowel combination "aɪ".
+The decision was made in inglix to respect the differences and distinguish them with their own unique spellings.

+[^9]: This specific composite phoneme is actually a tricky case and still up for debate for its representation in inglix.
+See the section on the [r-controlled short "a" vowel exception] to understand the choice here.

+[^10]: Yet another exceptional case.
+While this one might be somewhat less noticeable, it is in fact a misrepresentation of the true sounds you make when vocalizing this sound.
+See the section on the [r-controlled long "o" vowel exception] for an explanation.

+[^11]: If you noticed that the "n" in an "ng" or "nk" sound is not the same tip-of-the-tongue regular "n" sound, then you are indeed a keen one.
+Otherwise, you may be interested to learn just why this is an exception.
+See the section about the ["ng" vowel exception] for some explanation.

 [composite]: #composite-graphemes
 [composite graphemes]: #composite-graphemes